Peter III of Aragon: Early rebellions

 Audience of Peter III of Aragon; medieval miniature from the Usatici et Constitutiones Cataloniae (between c.
 1315–1325).

 Peter's first act as king was to complete the pacification of his Valencian territory, an action which had been underway before his father's death.

 However, a revolt soon broke out in the Principality of Catalonia, led by the viscount of Cardona and abetted by Roger-Bernard III of Foix, Arnold Roger I of Pallars Sobirà, and Ermengol X of Urgell.
 The rebels had developed a hatred for Peter as a result of the severity of his dealings with them during the reign of his father.
-Now they opposed him for not summoning the Catalan Courts, and confirming its privileges after his ascension to the throne.
+Now they opposed him for not summoning the General Court of Catalonia (the parliament), and confirming its privileges after his ascension to the throne.

 At the same time, a succession crisis continued in the County of Urgell.
 When Àlvar of Urgell died in 1268, the families of his two wives, Constance, a daughter of Pere de Montcada of Bearn, and Cecilia, a daughter of Roger-Bernard II of Foix, began a long fight over the inheritance of his county.
 Meanwhile, a good portion of the county had been repossessed by Peter's father, James I, and was thus inherited by Peter in 1276.
 In 1278, Ermengol X, Àlvar's eldest son, succeeded in recovering most of his lost patrimony and came to an agreement with Peter whereby he recognised the latter as his suzerain.

 In 1280, Peter defeated the stewing rebellion led by Roger-Bernard III after besieging the rebels in Balaguer for a month.
 Most of the rebel leaders were imprisoned in Lleida until 1281, while Roger-Bernard was imprisoned until 1284.